Limboid/the-artificial-experience/README.md

 5. **The `ArtificialExperience` provides a ready-made pipeline of environments and datasets to train on**.

 ## Suggestions for developing general agents
-- Get a good training pipeline established including sanity checks with personal qualitative observation.
+- Get a good training pipeline established including qualitative sanity checks with personal qualitative observation.
 - Make sure your agent can master limited domains before introducing it to the `ArtificialExperience`.
 - Maintain reccurent states across transitions to learn in-context meta-learning, and architect your model so that the recurrent state has strong expressive potential over the activation landscape.
 - Make sure your model can dynamically add new encoders and decoders.